Terminal Graph

 save signal output Save attempt; optional payload is the file path

-write stream input Replace content
+write signal input Replace content

-append stream input Append to content
+append signal input Append to content

 Image

 Displays images from files or raw binary data.
 File-backed images auto-reload on change.
 No output ports.
+You can also create one by dragging an image onto the canvas (see Drag and drop).

 Port Type Direction Description